 River Region Costume and Textile Conservation

-Howard Sutcliffe is the principal conservator and director of River Region Costume and Textile Conservation, a private practice in Arley Alabama.
-River Region provides collection management advice, collection surveys and conservation treatment services for individual and institutional clients; including for FY 2020/21 Alabama Department of Archives and History, AL. Birmingham Museum of Art, AL. Mobile Museum of Art, AL. Ah-Tha-Thi-Ki Museum, FL.
-Orange County Regional History Center, FL.
-Confederate Memorial Hall Museum, LA.
-The High Museum of Art, GA.
+Howard Sutcliffe is the principal conservator and director of River Region Costume and Textile Conservation, a private practice in Arley Alabama and Nashville Tennessee.
+River Region provides collection management advice, collection surveys and conservation treatment services for individual and institutional clients; including for 2022 Alabama Department of Archives and History, AL. Birmingham Museum of Art, AL. Mobile Museum of Art, AL. The Jazz Hall of Fame and Museum, AL. The Arizona Cardinals, AZ.
+Fine Art Museums of San Francisco, CA. The High Museum of Art, GA.
 The National Quilt Museum, KY.
 Detroit Institute of Arts, MI.
 Flint Institute of Arts, MI.
-Dayton Historical, OH.
 Kent State University Museum, OH.
-National Park Service (NISI, SHIL, SEMO,TUIN,TUAI).
+National Park Service (FODO, KIMO, SHIL, TUIN).
 The Metropolitan Museum of Art, NY.
 Biltmore Estate, NC.
 North Carolina State Museum, NC.
 Belle Meade, TN.
 Preservation Virginia, VA. and Hillwood Museum, Washington D.C.

 Howard has previously worked as the Head Textile Conservator at the Detroit Institute of Arts and in the textile conservation studios at the Philadelphia Museum of Art and American Textile History Museum in the US and at The National Trust and National Museums Liverpool in his native UK.

-He is Professional Associate member of the American Institute for Conservation of Historic and Artistic Works, and is a current board member of the North American Textile Conservation Conference, and chair for the forthcoming 2021 meeting in Nashville, Tennessee.
+He is Fellow member of the American Institute for Conservation of Historic and Artistic Works, and is a current board member of the North American Textile Conservation Conference.

 Nicholas II: The Reluctant Autocrat